VenkateshKunchala176/nasa-api-automation/README.md

 # NASA API Automation Project 🚀

-This project is a comprehensive API automation test suite for NASA’s open data APIs including:
-- Astronomy Picture of the Day (APOD)
-- Near Earth Object Web Service (NeoWS)

-## 💡 Features

-- ✅ Data-driven test cases
-- 🔍 Query parameter validation (e.g., date, celestial body data)
-- 🌐 Lightweight dashboard deployed on GitHub Pages

-## 📦 Technologies Used

--  Requests
-- HTML (for dashboard)
-- GitHub Pages (for portfolio hosting)
+I built an API automation project using NASA’s open APIs, including the Astronomy Picture of the Day and Near Earth Object services.
+The test suite was designed using Python and Pytest, with data-driven test cases targeting multiple query parameters like date and celestial body information.
+To showcase the project, I created and deployed a lightweight dashboard using GitHub Pages—perfect for demonstrating test coverage and giving a visual sneak peek into the automation process.